-Addiction treatment as historically designed has been focused on brief biopsychosocial stabilization, not sustainable long-term recovery.
-This acute care (emergency room) model is distinguished by several key characteristics:
+Addiction treatment as historically been focused on designed has brief biopsychosocial stabilization, not sustainable long-term recovery.
+This acute (emergency room) model distinguished by several key characteristics: 1) problem intervention is marked by an encapsulated and prescribed series of professional activities (screen, diagnose, admit, treat, discharge, terminate the service relationship).

-- 1) problem intervention is marked by an encapsulated and prescribed series of professional activities (screen, assess, diagnose, admit, treat, discharge, terminate the service relationship), - 2) a professional expert directs the process, - 3) services transpire over a short (and historically ever-shorter) period of time, and - 4) the individual/family/community is given an impression at discharge ("graduation") that full recovery is now attained and self-sustainable without ongoing professional assistance.
+- 2) a professional expert directs the process, 3) services transpire over a short (and historically ever-shorter) period of time, and 4) the individual/family/community is given an impression at discharge ("graduation") that full recovery is now attained and self-sustainable without ongoing professional assistance. - The acute care model of addiction treatment does generate sustainable abstinence through typically short (1-3 year) follow-up periods for a minority of individuals (oneindividual and/or systemic stake holder- bound, based upon "principles of faith" or what.
+What is necessary - endogenously as well as exogenously for a "risk" process to operate?
+This is necessary to clarify if the term is not to remain as yet another shibboleth in a field of many stereotypes.
+If we don't currently know, in a generalizable sense- it behooves us to state this.
+Editor's note.

-The acute care model of addiction treatment does generate sustainable abstinence through typically short (1-3 year) follow-up periods for a minority of individuals (one-forth to one-third) thus treated and substantial reductions in the frequency of drug use among others (Miller, Walters & Bennett, 2001), but slogans like "Treatment Works" mask fundamental problems with this model.
+forth to one-third) thus treated and substantial reductions in the frequency of drug use among others (Miller, Walters & Bennett, 2001), but slogans like "Treatment Works" mask fundamental problems with this model.

-Among the major problems of the acute care model of addiction treatment are its failure to acknowledge people who resolve alcohol and other drug use problems without professional intervention (and distinguish those who need and do not need professional intervention), low voluntary attraction (resulting in typically late stage problem intervention), obstacles to access (e.g., waiting lists), attrition (more than 50% of persons admitted fail to successfully complete), inadequate service quality (Magura, 2000), inadequate service dose (less than that prescribed in NIDA's Principles of Addiction Treatment), exposure to treatment methods proven to have minimal or even harmful effects6 (see White, 1998 & Moos, 2005 for historical and contemporary reviews on the latter), post-treatment relapse (more than 50% of those treated and followed at one to five year intervals following discharge), and treatment readmission (See for a review.)
+Among the major problems of the acute care model of addiction treatment are its failure to acknowledge people who resolve alcohol and other drug use problems without professional intervention (and distinguish those who need and do not need professional intervention), low voluntary attraction (resulting in typically late stage problem intervention), obstacles to access (e.g., waiting lists), attrition (more than 50% of persons admitted fail to successfully complete), inadequate service quality (Magura, 2000), inadequate service dose (less than that prescribed in NIDA's Principles of Addiction Treatment), exposure to treatment methods proven to have minimal or even harmful effects (see White, 1998 & Moos, 2005 for historical and contemporary reviews on the latter), posttreatment relapse (more than 50% of those treated and followed at one to five year intervals following discharge), and treatment readmission (See White, 2005c for a review).
+The majority (64%) of those entering publicly funded treatment in the United States already have one or more prior admissions, including 22% with 3-4 prior admissions and 19% with 5 or more prior admissions (SAMHSA-OAS, 2005).
+Between 25-35% of clients discharged from addiction treatment will be readmitted to treatment within one year, and 50% will be readmitted within 2-5 years (Simpson, Joe, & Broome, 2002).